Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

 </div>

 ---
-## Instructions
+## Instructions for Using the System
 To get started with the project, clone the repository and open the report.html file in a web browser.
 Select a `solvedata*.txt` file from your computer by clicking the "Browse" button and selecting a file from the file picker that appears.
 Once you have selected a file, click on the solvers that you want to see the result for and click on view selection to get the data in a tabular or chart format.

 ---

-## TODO
+## Features to Implement
+### General
+- Cache the data.
+- Add DocType support.
+- Update the 'Working with codebase' chapter.
+- Add automated UI testing.

+### Table Page
+- Check if the number of columns matches with the data.
 - Add option to highlight columns and rows in the table.
-(Checkboxes and sorting by asc/desc)
+    - Checkboxes
+    - Sorting by asc/desc
+- Clear data after uploading a new file.
 - Table.js or other library for tables.

+### Plot Page
-- Custom X/Y value.
+- Add support for ustom X/Y values.
-- Clear data after uploading a new file.
 - Add more plotting types.
 (Selected from navbar -> plots -> type)
-- Add option to highlight columns and rows in the table.
-(Checkboxes and sorting by asc/desc)
 - Fix destruction on Chart.js canvas.
-- Cache the data.
-- Check if the number of columns matches with the data.
-- Add autoamted UI testing.

 ## Working with the Codebase
 ### 1. Prerequisites